Birmingham Royal Institution for the Blind

 From Leadership:

-Geoffrey Oakley, BRIB Chairman, commenting on the OCT machine funding for Focus Birmingham, emphasized BRIB's role in supporting organizations that provide early detection and support services for sight loss, indicating the organization's interest in preventative and diagnostic capabilities.
+Geoffrey Oakley, BRIB Chairman, commenting on the OCT machine funding for Focus Birmingham, emphasised BRIB's role in supporting organisations that provide early detection and support services for sight loss, indicating the organisation's interest in preventative and diagnostic capabilities.

 Key Takeaways for Grant Writers

-- Not a public funder: BRIB does not operate an open grant application process for organizations.
-Organizational grants go primarily to two linked charities (QAC and Focus Birmingham) that emerged from BRIB's 1997 restructuring
+- Not a public funder: BRIB does not operate an open grant application process for organisations.
+Organisational grants go primarily to two linked charities (QAC and Focus Birmingham) that emerged from BRIB's 1997 restructuring

-- Individual grants available: BRIB does make individual grants to visually impaired people in conditions of need, with preference for those connected to BRIB - individuals should contact the organization directly
+- Individual grants available: BRIB does make individual grants to visually impaired people in conditions of need, with preference for those connected to BRIB - individuals should contact the organisation directly

-- Strategic approach: BRIB's model is to provide both financial support and facilities to partner organizations that deliver direct services, rather than providing services directly
+- Strategic approach: BRIB's model is to provide both financial support and facilities to partner organisations that deliver direct services, rather than providing services directly

-- Long-term partnerships: The organization favors sustained support relationships rather than one-off grants to multiple organizations
+- Long-term partnerships: The organisation favours sustained support relationships rather than one-off grants to multiple organisations

 - Equipment and capital funding: BRIB has supported capital purchases such as medical equipment, not just operational grants